 Proper watering techniques are absolutely essential for keeping your lawn healthy, happy, and green.
 Begin watering your lawn before it starts to lose color.
 Your lawn requires approximately 1” of water per week.
-By using a deep, infrequent, watering cycle.
+Be sure to use a deep, infrequent watering cycle.

 Use an empty can as a measuring device — simply set the empty can underneath your sprinkler (keeping can level) and time how long it takes to reach 1” depth.

 The best watering time is early morning while the breezes are gentle or nonexistent, and the lawn is already wet with morning dew.
 Early watering allows the turf to dry out prior to receiving the hot mid-day sun.
 Evening or night time watering increases the opportunity for disease and insect problems to occur.